Digital Nomad Life Lessons from my Travel Destinations

 An economic crisis can be a gift

+The places you can’t afford can suddenly become affordable.
+The best way to achieve that is to earn more and be able to afford them.
+However, sometimes it will happen by chance.
 I first spent a few days in Madrid in 2003.
 I felt like Spain is one of the most successful places I have ever seen.
 The economy was bustling and prices were high.
 I knew that I wouldn’t be able to financially afford traveling there or anywhere in west Europe in the first years of my nomadic life.
 But then again, the economic crisis of 2008 has made some countries much more affordable.
 The most notable examples are Spain and Portugal which offered amazing value at 2012, which is no longer the case now.
 You have to hurry up and take advantage of new cost arbitrage opportunities before they disappear, and be the first one to encourage countries in crisis by spending your money there so they can bounce back.
 Usually the two things you should look for when identifying those opportunities are dramatic currency fluctuations and depreciation of a local currency, or an economic crisis which results in decreased prices.

 The best accommodation can be far from the city center

-Find a special hobby
+Find a hobby you can do anywhere

 The bigger and more touristic the city is, the less I will like it